Linda Dessau

-Linda Marion Dessau AC CVO (born 8 May 1953) is an Australian jurist, barrister, and the 29th and current Governor of Victoria since 1 July 2015.
-She is the first female and the first Jewish holder of the office.
-She was a judge of the Family Court of Australia from 1995 to 2013.
+Linda Marion Dessau AC CVO (born 8 May 1953) is an Australian jurist and barrister who served as the 29th governor of Victoria from 2015 to 2023.
+She was the first female and the first Jewish holder of the office.
+She was previously a judge of the Family Court of Australia from 1995 to 2013.

 Early life

 Dessau was born in Melbourne, Victoria, on 8 May 1953, the youngest of four children.
 Her father, John Dessau, arrived in Melbourne from Poland in 1929.
 At first he took on factory work, but later he became a businessman.
 He married Sybil, who was born in Melbourne.

-Education and career
+Dessau spent time in Israel as a young woman, including several months as a kibbutznik at Sdot Yam.

 Dessau was educated at St Catherine's School, Toorak, matriculating at the age of sixteen.
 She graduated with a Bachelor of Laws with Honours from the University of Melbourne in 1973 as its youngest law graduate.
-She worked as a solicitor from 1974 to 1978, and as a barrister from 1979 to 1995, specialising in family law and commercial litigation.